kalvish21/hashers/README.md

 console.log(h.verify("wrong_password", hash1)); // returns false
 ```

-You can also get a hashed password, identify the hashing algorithm, and verify the password as follows:
+You can also get a hashed password, identify the hashing algorithm, and verify the password.
+The below example is for PBKDF2PasswordHasher, a similar approach to the above code sample can be used for all the other algorithms.

 ```javascript
 var hashers = require('node-django-hashers');